magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 find /tmp/*.hprof -type f -delete
 ```

-If you don't have permissions to delete files created by another user (in this case, Elasticsearch), but you see that files are large, please [create a support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to deal with with them.
+If you don't have permissions to delete files created by another user (in this case, Elasticsearch), but you see that files are large, please [create a support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to deal with them.

 #### Check up database dumps/backups